 Economic growth, rising wages, and purchasing power have made it possible to develop substantially new consumption patterns for Asian markets.
-The trade in alcoholic beverages, including that of beer, has undergone a sharp increase in the Asia-Pacific area, counting increasingly numerous competitors, between local and foreign producers.
-Since 2002, China has occupied the first place for production and consumption of beer, and it is expected that by 2019 it will also exceed the United States, currently in first place for total value of transactions It is expected that the Asian beer market will reach a value of 220 billion USD by 2020, with growth annual rate of 5 percent.
+The alcoholic beverage industry, including that of beer, has undergone a sharp increase in the Asia-Pacific area, including increasing competition between local and foreign producers.
+Since 2002, China has occupied the first place for production and consumption of beer and currently in first place for the total value of transactions.
+It is expected that the Asian beer market will reach a value of 180 billion USD in 2021, with an estimated annual growth rate of 6 percent.

 China’s beer industry is entering a new era, and it finds itself needing to satisfy a new set of cravings

 China is the biggest beer importer in the world

 China’s millennials are fast emerging as decision-makers with increasing purchasing power.
 Traditional narrow product offerings domestically have left a gap in the Chinese alcoholic beverage market which could be filled with imported products.
 Chinese consumers see imported premium beers as part of a modern lifestyle and an adventurous experience in which they can try new flavors and brands.

 The continuous growth of imported beer is reflective of the rising demand by consumers for trading up.
 The leading beer exporter to China is Germany, followed by the Netherlands, Belgium, and France respectively.
 Imported beer sells at a relatively high price compared to local beer, and as a result, it offers more profit to distributors and retailers.